SixdegreeLab/MasteringChainAnalytics/en/ch13/ch13-lending-analysis.md

 ## Key Indicators to Focus On
-After understanding the business logic of on-chain lending protocols, we can start analyzing.
+After understanding the business logic of Onchain lending protocols, we can start analyzing.
 Next, we will list some indicators commonly used to evaluate lending protocols.
 It should be noted that although the flow of funds in smart contracts only goes in and out, the meanings they represent are different and need to be judged in conjunction with smart contracts and blockchain explorers.

-### 1.Total Value Locked (TVL)
+### 1. Total Value Locked (TVL)
 This indicates how much money is locked in the lending protocol's smart contract.
 TVL represents the liquidity of the protocol.
 Looking at the data from [defillama](https://defillama.com/protocols/lending), the total lending market TVL exceeds $10B, and the top five's TVL totals approximately $9.5B, with AAVE alone accounting for $3.9B.

 ![](img/tvl.png)

 Taking AAVE V3 on Arbitrum as an example, let's look at how to query [TVL](https://dune.com/queries/1042816/1798270).

-The basic idea is: In the AAVE smart contract, the amount of money defined as 'Supply' is subtracted from the 'Withdraw' funds, which equates to the total value locked in the contract.
-If you open [Arbscan](https://arbiscan.io/address/0x794a61358d6845594f94dc1db02a252b5b4814ad) and find an [AAVE transaction](https://arbiscan.io/tx/0x6b8069b62dc762e81b41651538d211f9a1a33009bcb41798e673d715867b2f29#eventlog), you can open the log and see that topic0 = '0x2b627736bca15cd5381dcf80b0bf11fd197d01a037c52b927a881a10fb73ba61' corresponds to the 'Supply' action in the smart contract.
+The basic idea is: in the AAVE smart contract, the amount of money defined as `Supply` is subtracted from the `Withdraw` funds, which equates to the total value locked in the contract.
+If you open [Arbscan](https://arbiscan.io/address/0x794a61358d6845594f94dc1db02a252b5b4814ad) and find an [AAVE transaction](https://arbiscan.io/tx/0x6b8069b62dc762e81b41651538d211f9a1a33009bcb41798e673d715867b2f29#eventlog), you can open the log and see that `topic0 = 0x2b627736bca15cd5381dcf80b0bf11fd197d01a037c52b927a881a10fb73ba61` corresponds to the `Supply` action in the smart contract.

 ![](img/arbscan1.png)

 ![](img/tvl2.png)

-Similarly, topic0 = '0x3115d1449a7b732c986cba18244e897a450f61e1bb8d589cd2e69e6c8924f9f7' corresponds to the 'Withdraw' action (Note: in Dune, topic1 refers to what is known as topic0 in etherscan).
-In Dune, you select transactions sent to the AAVE V3 contract from the Arbitrum log table, and define the "Deposit" and "Withdraw" actions based on the topic (action_type).
+Similarly, `topic0 = 0x3115d1449a7b732c986cba18244e897a450f61e1bb8d589cd2e69e6c8924f9f7` corresponds to the `Withdraw` action (note: in Dune, `topic1` refers to what is known as topic0 in etherscan).
+In Dune, you select transactions sent to the AAVE V3 contract from the Arbitrum log table, and define the `Deposit` and `Withdraw` actions based on the topic (action_type).
 Deposits are positive, withdrawals are negative, and their sum is the amount of tokens locked in the contract.
 Use the `bytearray_ltrim(topic1)` function to get the address of the transferred token, and use the `bytearray_to_uint256(bytearray_substring(data, 1 + 32, 32))` function to get the quantity of the transferred token (not priced in USD).

 ``` sql
 with aave_v3_transactions as (